R2 Certified Companies: How to Identify and Work with Responsible Recyclers

 Lack of traceability

-Increased legal liability
+Increased contractual and legal risk

 Industries That Should Require R2 Certified Companies